 Bike Friendly Kingston has also made efforts to welcome and protect the growing community of cyclists.
 It’s been hosting “slow rides,” laid-back community rides open to cyclists of all levels, every Thursday.
 The group has also teamed up with the local YMCA to give away bells and lights, which New York State requires on bikes.
 (Scenic Hudson, which was recently named a Bronze-level Bicycle-Friendly Business by the League of American Bicyclists, also contributed to the initiative.)
 Making sure everyone has a legally compliant bike could help new cyclists, and especially riders of color, avoid getting ticketed by the police.

 Reshaping the community around cycling

 Streets in the Hudson Valley, like in most parts of the U.S., were designed with cars — not bikes, or even pedestrians — in mind.
-That’s something the Newburgh Transportation Advisory Committee (TAC) is working on improving, says committee co-chair Naomi Hersson-Ringskog, who’s also the founder of the Department of Small Interventions.
+That’s something the Newburgh Transportation Advisory Committee (TAC) has worked on improving, says committee co-chair Naomi Hersson-Ringskog, who’s also the founder of the Department of Small Interventions.

-The group has continued its “Critical Mass” bike rides on the last Friday of every month from the spring through fall, even though the pandemic, to encourage safer streets.
-The TAC also plans to do a bike demonstration and coordinate with the Department of Public Works to figure out places to put bike lanes next spring.
+The group continued its “Critical Mass” bike rides on the last Friday of every month through fall, even through the pandemic, to encourage safer streets.
+The TAC also planned to do a bike demonstration and coordinate with the Department of Public Works to figure out places to put bike lanes this spring.

 Across the river, the City of Poughkeepsie held a one-day bike lane demonstration project in August.
 Dutchess County is finishing an extension of the Harlem Valley Rail Trail from Millerton to Columbia County and starting the design process for an urban trail through Poughkeepsie.
 It also continues to improve its Bicycle Parking app.